imediateam/ubteam/slicewp/readme.txt

 Simple.
 SliceWP was built from the ground-up to work seamlessly with your WordPress site.
 From a stunning user interface that makes it a pleasure to use and built in integrations with your favorite WordPress eCommerce solutions it couldn’t be easier to get your affiliate program up and running.
 Remember when we said it's probably the best WooCommerce affiliates plugin out there?
 We mean it.

+= Affiliate plugin for WooCommerce =

+When building a WooCommerce affiliate program, few plugins can do for you what SliceWP does.
+From accurate affiliate and commission tracking, to affiliate coupon codes.
+Set product affiliate commission rates per product, disable commissions per product, connect affiliates to coupon codes, pay affiliates through PayPal.
+All done from your WordPress dashboard.
+An affiliate plugin for WooCommerce that integrates seamlessly.

 = Want an extra slice?
 Check out SliceWP Premium. =

 [SliceWP premium](https://slicewp.com/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) is a paid-upgrade to SliceWP which makes your mouth water with [these delicious add-ons](https://slicewp.com/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) (no pineapple was used in the making of these add-ons).

-* [Reports](https://slicewp.com/products/reports/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Generate and monitor various metrics to improve your referral program.
+* [Reports](https://slicewp.com/products/reports/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Generate and monitor various metrics to improve your affiliates program.
 * [PayPal Payouts](https://slicewp.com/products/paypal-payouts/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Pay your affiliates directly through the SliceWP interface with just a few clicks.
-* [Product Commission Rates](https://slicewp.com/products/product-commission-rates/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Set custom commission rates individual products or subscriptions.
+* [Product Commission Rates](https://slicewp.com/products/product-commission-rates/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Set custom affiliate commission rates for individual products or subscriptions.
 * [Affiliate Coupons](https://slicewp.com/products/affiliate-coupons/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Associate affiliates to coupon codes and track them to generate commissions for your affiliate partners.
 * [Affiliate Commission Rates](https://slicewp.com/products/affiliate-commission-rates/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Reward individually your affiliates a custom commission, either percentage or fixed amount.
 * [Custom Conversion](https://slicewp.com/products/custom-conversion/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Generate commissions for your affiliates even if you're not using one of the available integrations.
-* [Affiliate User Role](https://slicewp.com/products/affiliate-user-role/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Adds the "Affiliate" user role to users when you manually add them as affiliates or when they register for an affiliate account.
+* [Affiliate Social Share](https://slicewp.com/products/affiliate-social-share/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree) - Add social media buttons to the affiliate account so your affiliates can share their affiliate promo link directly from their account.

 Interested?
 [Find out more about SliceWP Premium](https://slicewp.com/?utm_source=wp.org&utm_medium=plugin-description-page&utm_campaign=SliceWPFree)